-Often times, our vision feels impossible because we are fighting a disability most of the hearing world cannot identify with.
-Most people do not have any idea curing deafness is possible and if people have never experienced hearing loss, it’s hard to understand how debilitating it can be.
-Amy’s story offers a glimpse into what life with this disability is like, journeying into a world much less comfortable than most can imagine.
+Often times, our mission at HEI feels impossible because we are fighting a problem that most of us cannot readily identify with.
+Many people do not have any idea that hearing restoration is possible and if you’ve have never experienced hearing loss, it’s hard to understand how debilitating and frustrating it can be.
+Amy’s story offers a glimpse into what hearing loss is like, and journeys into a world much less comfortable than most can imagine.

 (For closed captioning in the video, click the CC button)

 Dear Partner for a Cure,

 At Hough Ear Institute, we know the struggles those with hearing loss face.
 Amy, represents one of 340 million individuals worldwide with disabling hearing loss.
 Each morning, Amy wakes up in silence.
 She was born with a genetic disorder known as Usher Syndrome, and after being diagnosed at age 12, doctors determined she would need a hearing aid:

 “When the doctor put in my hearing aids for the first time, I cried a lot.
 They felt strange and none of my friends had them.
 But when we stepped outside the office, a world of sound hit me.
 I heard the birds for the first time, and the wind, and the cars driving by.
 As we walked around, I asked what the strange tapping sound was.
 My mom told me it was my own shoes hitting the pavement.
 At that point, we realized just how many sounds I had been missing out on.”

 Can you imagine a world without sound – life without sound?
 Hearing loss difficulties are extreme, and while Amy was unable to understand the ramifications of her disease when she received her diagnosis, her parents were fully aware: “My dad sobbed for days and my mom thought my future would be unbearable.”